jitsi/jitsi-meet/doc/influxdb.md

 ## Install InfluxDB
 The details are outside the scope of the document, see http://influxdb.com/download/ .

+## Create an InfluxDB database
+Use the InfluxDB admin interface (running on port 8083) and create a database.
+In this example we name it <code>jitsi_database</code>

 ## Enable logging for Jitsi Videobridge
 Add the following properties to <code>/usr/share/jitsi-videobridge/.sip-communicator/sip-communicator.properties</code>.